 3. Schedule of Net Pension Liability and Schedule of Contributions - Florida Retirement System Pension Plan

 Changes of Assumptions.
-The long-term expected rate of return was decreased from 7.1 percent to 7 percent, and the active member mortality assumption was updated.
+In 2020, the long-term expected rate of return was decreased from 6.9 percent to 6.8 percent.

 4. Schedule of Net Pension Liability and Schedule of Contributions - Health Insurance Subsidy Pension Plan